Grooming & Maintenance

 Rabbits are very clean animals and do a fairly good job at keeping themselves pristine.
 One thing rabbits do NOT need from humans, except perhaps in extreme circumstances, is a bath.
 The trauma of a bath and being completely wet is not good for a rabbit and could potentially lead to shock and/or a heart attack.
 If your bunny is sick and cannot adequately groom herself, you can use warm, wet cloths or organic pet wipes to wipe her down.

 Brushing your bunny helps reduce shedding.
 Rabbits have very thin and sensitive skin, so it's important to get a comb that is gentle on your rabbit.
 Long-haired rabbits should be combed every 3-4 days to prevent matting.
-See recommended gentle combs to the right.
+See a recommended gentle comb to the right.
+Use light pressure whenever combing a bun.

 Sometimes bunnies get messy butts because it is difficult for them to reach and clean that far back (especially if they are particularly robust).
 Once in a while, a gentle butt bath or trim might be necessary to take care of 'clingers' or matting.
-Use small scissors for cutting hair to cut any mattes or clingers from your bunny's bum.
-You can also use a warm, damp rag to gently wipe the backend to tidy things up back there.
+Use small scissors for cutting hair to cut any mattes or clingers from your bunny's bum (see recommended scissors to the right).
+You can also use a warm, damp rag to gently wipe the backend to tidy things up.
 It is important to keep that area clean to avoid sickness, infection or maggots.

 Healthy ears are paramount for a rabbit!
 If a rabbit gets an ear infection, it can result in a severe head tilt which can sometimes become permanent and lead to unintentional rolling.
 Even though a good bunny vet will scope your bunny's ears to make sure there's not wax buildup or any signs of infection, a good maintenance practice is to give your bunny ear cleaning solution once a week or bi-weekly.
 You can get this solution from your bunny vet.
 Administer the solution by sitting on your knees with your bunny gently held between your legs, put one drop in one ear and massage gently at the base of the ear (you should hear the liquid moving around in there a little), then repeat on the other ear.
 Never try to stick anything in your rabbit's ears to clean them, leave that to the vet.